Boston Children's Hospital: Laboratory facilities

+Boston Children's Hospital has purchased a significant portion of a life science lab building under construction in Fenway, a Class A lab building within the larger Alexandria Center for Life Science-Fenway mega campus.
+The hospital will acquire 268,000 square feet for approximately $155 million.
+The building is expected to be completed in 2026.
+The space will serve as an "incubator of innovation," fostering collaboration among scientists.
+Alexandria will develop and manage the entire building, as well as the larger 2 million square foot life science campus.
+The project includes open spaces, connections to public transportation (MBTA Fenway station), bike paths, pedestrian walkways, Time Out Market food court, and retail on the ground floor.
+The Precision Vaccines Program of Boston Children's Hospital is located on the 13th floor of the 201 Brookline Ave in the Alexandria Center for Life Science-Fenway mega campus.

 Informatics program

 The Computational Health Informatics Program (CHIP) at Boston Children's Hospital was founded in 1994.
 The program's research includes several free and open-source software projects.

 Stem cell program

-In an effort to support the research community, Children's Stem Cell Program investigator George Q. Daley, M.D., Ph.D., has made dozens of iPS lines developed at Boston Children's Hospital available for use by other scientists through the Harvard Stem Cell Institute.
+Children's Stem Cell Program investigator George Q. Daley, M.D., Ph.D., has made dozens of iPS lines developed at Boston Children's Hospital available for use by other scientists through the Harvard Stem Cell Institute, an institution affiliated with Boston Children's Hospital.

 In 2010, a drug that boosts numbers of blood stem cells, originally discovered in zebrafish in the Boston Children's Hospital laboratory of Leonard I. Zon, M.D., went to clinical trial in patients with leukemia and lymphoma.

+Center on Media and Child Health

+The Center on Media and Child Health (CMCH) is a non-profit organization based at Boston Children's Hospital.
+CMCH was founded in 2002, by pediatrician Michael Rich, Associate Professor of Pediatrics at Harvard Medical School; and Associate Professor of Society, Human Development, and Health at Harvard T.H.
+Chan School of Public Health.

+CMCH conducts scientific research to improve the understanding of media influence and provide evidence-based expertise to initiatives and programs that address children's involvement with media.